MIT-Emerging-Talent/2024-group-05-08-cdsp/.collaboration/learning_goals.md

        .
 Developing my skills in analyzing and interpreting datasets to come up with some insights.

        .
 To know about education system in developed countries.

+### 5. Zia's Learning goals:

+ .
+Learning various statistical techniques and methods for data analysis, hypothesis testing, and predictive modeling.

+ .
+Develop skills in machine learning algorithms and models.

+ .
+Gain experience of working on real-world data science projects, applying learned concepts and techniques to solve practical        problems.
+ .
+Develop critical thinking and problem-solving skills to identify and address data-related challenges and make data-driven decisions.